gsf/aws-params-env-action/README.md

 ## Prerequisites

 To use this action, you must have AWS credentials and region configured in the action environment.
-This can be done by using the [configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) step, for example, or by running the action on a self-hosted runner in AWS with an instance profile with the necessary permissions for AWS SSM Parameter Store.
+This can be done by using the [configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) step, for example, or by running the action on a self-hosted runner in AWS with an instance profile with permissions for AWS SSM Parameter Store.

 ## Usage